shaniyasarah/G7_Autocad/Course Reports/Surya Manikanta.md

 # Course Report

-## Name: ANIKET DHANRAJ BHAGAT
+## Name: DONTHAMSETTI N V V SAI SURYA MANIKANTA

-## Qualifications: Pursuing B.Tech final Year in Aeronautical Engineeringc
+## Qualifications: Pursuing B.Tech final Year in Mechanical Engineering

 Welcome to the course report for the AutoCad & Solidworks for Mechanical Engineers!
 This README document provides an overview of the course, its mini projects and final project.